MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 > After a variable is defined, it can't be updated with a new value.

 ## Global Variables functions

 Global Variables functions can be used to set and get variables within rules.
-Global variables once set, can be accessed within a decision rule, velocity, routing rules, and post-decision actions within the same environment or children environments in the hierarchy below.
-For example, if you set global variables in a rule within the root environment, it's value can be retrieved within any other rule within the same assessment in the same environment or any children environments.
+Global variables once set, can be accessed within a decision rule, velocity, routing rules, and post-decision actions within the same environment or children environments in the hierarchy in the following table.
+For example, if you set global variables in a rule within the root environment, its value can be retrieved within any other rule within the same assessment in the same environment, or any children environments.

 | Operator | Description | Example |
 |-------------|-------------|---------|
 | SetVariables(k=v)  | This function can be used to set key-value pairs, that is, set values to variables. | Do SetVariables(key= 123, email=@"user.email") |
 | GetVariable("k")   | This function can be used to access the variables that are already set.
 In cases where we access variables that are never set, a default value is returned.| <p>GetVariable("key").AsInt()</p><p>GetVariable("email").AsString()<p>GetVariable("key").AsDouble()</p><p>GetVariable("key").AsBool()</p><p>GetVariable("key").AsDateTime()<p>GetVariable("key").AsJsonObject()</p><p>GetVariable("key").AsJsonArray()</p> |
 > [!NOTE]
 > Global variables are specific to a single transaction for a given assessment.
-A variable set within one transaction can't be retreieved from another transaction or another assessment.
+A variable set within one transaction can't be retrieved from another transaction or another assessment.

 ## Decision functions

 Decision functions are used in rules to specify a decision.

 | Decision type                     | Description | Example |
 |-----------------------------------|-------------|---------|
 | Approve()                         | <p>This type specifies a decision of *Approve*.
 It can include a reason for the approval and another supporting message.</p><p>Overloads:</p><ul><li>Approve(String *reason*)</li><li>Approve(String *reason*, String *supportMessage*)</li></ul> | <p>RETURN Approve()</p><p>RETURN Approve("on safe list")</p><p>RETURN Approve ("on safe list", "do not escalate")</p> |